cvg/pixel-perfect-sfm/doc/general.md

 The  available optimization strategies are:
 -   `feature_reference` (default): minimize the featuremetric error between the robust reference in each track and its reprojected locations.
 -   `patch_warp`: minimize the featuremetric error between a patch around the robust reference in each track and patches around its reprojected locations, using fronto-parallel warping.
 -   `costmaps`: similar to `feature_reference`, but pre-compute the featuremetric error to the reference to greatly reduce memory consumption and the jacobian size.
 This is an approximate solver.
-Only works in sparse-mode and does not work with patches.
+Only works in sparse-mode and does not work with >1 interpolation nodes.
 -   `geometric`: classic bundle adjustment minimizing the geometric reprojection error.

-Right now only the following camera models are supported for patch warping: `SIMPLE_PINHOLE`, `PINHOLE`, `SIMPLE_RADIAL`, `RADIAL`.
+Right now only the following camera models are supported for patch warping: `SIMPLE_PINHOLE`, `PINHOLE`, `SIMPLE_RADIAL`, `RADIAL`, `OPENCV`.
+Note that all cameras in the reconstruction are required to have the same camera model (different camera param values are allowed).
+Mixed camera models will be supported in a future release.

-For parallelism in reference/costmap extraction, we assign a problem label for each node point3D-id (see function `find_problem_labels` in `bundle_adjustment/main.py`).
+For parallelism in reference/costmap extraction, we assign a problem label for each point3D-id (see function `find_problem_labels` in `bundle_adjustment/main.py`).
 Options related to parallelism / scheduling:
 -   `references.num_threads` / `costmaps.num_threads`: number of outer threads in reference/costmap extraction (-1 = all threads).
--   `optimizer.solver.num_threads`: Number of threads used in solvin the global BA problem.
+-   `optimizer.solver.num_threads`: Number of threads used in solving the global BA problem.
 -   `max_tracks_per_problem`: Defines how the problem is split.
 Lower values result in better balancing and reduced memory consumption, but larger threading overhead.

 ## Localization